richardschoen/iforgit/vscodeactions.md

 You can create the following user actions.

 ## iForGit User Actions
-These are sample user actions that we provide for you to be able to work entirely in VS COde to commit source changes, check on source versions and retreive copies of older source members if needed from a git repository.
+These are sample user actions that we provide for you to be able to work entirely in VS Code to commit source changes, check on source versions and retreive copies of older source members if needed from a git repository.

 ### Commit source member to Git Repo-SRCTOGIT
 Commit the selected source member to a git repository using the SRCTOGIT CL command.
 RDi will prompt the user for the SRCTOGIF CL command unless you uncheck the option to prompt first.